-Immediately following the completion of this offering, our executive officers, directors and their affiliates and 5% stockholders will beneficially hold, in the aggregate, approximately % of our outstanding voting stock (assuming no exercise of the underwriters' option to purchase additional shares).
+Immediately following the completion of this offering, based on shares of common stock outstanding as of December 31, 2018 on a pro forma basis, our current executive officers, directors and their affiliates and 5% stockholders will hold, in the aggregate, approximately 64.7% of our outstanding voting stock (assuming no exercise of the underwriters' option to purchase additional shares).
 Therefore, even after this offering, these stockholders will have the ability to influence us through this ownership position.
 These stockholders may be able to determine all matters requiring stockholder approval.
 For example, these stockholders may be able to control elections of directors, amendments of our organizational documents or approval of any merger, sale of assets or other major corporate transaction.
 This may prevent or discourage unsolicited acquisition proposals or offers for our common stock that stockholders may feel are otherwise in their best interests.